BedrockStreaming/RedisMock/README.md

 ## Usage

-RedisMock library provides a factory able to build a mocked class of your Redis library.
-You can use it as showed below :
+RedisMock library provides a factory able to build a mocked class of your Redis library :

 ```php
 $factory     = new \M6Web\Component\RedisMockFactory();